Elsie Howey: Activism

-In January 1910, Lady Constance Bulwer-Lytton was imprisoned and forcibly fed at Walton Gaol.
+From 1910, Howey campaigned for the WSPU in Liverpool.
+On 14 January 1910, Lady Constance Bulwer-Lytton was imprisoned and forcibly fed at Walton Gaol.
 In response, Howey broke the gaol governor's windows so that she too would be jailed in support of Lytton.
-Lytton in turn called Howey the "most dear one of our members".
+Lytton in turn called Howey "valiant" and the "most dear one of our members".

-In April 1910, she received national attention after leading "a WSPU demonstration through London dressed as Joan of Arc, in a full set of armour" on horseback a role also played by nineteen year old actress Marjery Bryce.
-In July she was arrested again for demonstrating in Penzance.
+In April 1910, Howey received national attention after leading "a WSPU demonstration through London dressed as Joan of Arc, in a full set of armour" while riding on a white horse.
+Leading suffragist Emmeline Pethick-Lawrence wrote that Howey as Joan of Act carried "an oriflamme of purple, white and green," the suffragette colours.
+The role was also played by nineteen year old actress Marjery Bryce.

+In July Howey was arrested again for demonstrating in Penzance in Cornwall.
 She was imprisoned for seven days, during which time she undertook a hunger strike and fasted for 144 hours.
-During 1910 Howey worked to introduce the suffrage movement to Plymouth and Torquay.
+Later in 1910 Howey worked to introduce the suffrage movement to Plymouth and Torquay.

 When the 1911 census was taken, she participated in the suffragette boycott of the census and refused to be enumerated, writing "Votes for Women" on her form.

 Howey was jailed at least six times in her career as a suffragette.
 She often took hunger strikes in prison and endured forcible feeding; on one such occasion it took her four months to recover from the resultant throat injuries.
 Her last arrest was in December 1912 after setting off a fire alarm.
 She was sentenced to four months' imprisonment but was released early after a prolonged hunger strike that resulted in the breakage of almost all of her teeth from forcible feeding.

 Howey was awarded a Hunger Strike Medal 'for Valour' by the WSPU.